-If you animal’s treatment requires a stay (hours or days) at our hospital, one of our veterinarians will make arrangements with you when your animal is ready to be discharged.
+If your animal’s treatment requires a stay (hours or days) at our hospital, one of our veterinarians will make arrangements with you when your animal is ready to be discharged.

 Full payment for services is due at discharge.
-Patients being admitted for overnight care will require a deposit equal to one-half of estimated total charges.
+Patients being admitted for overnight care will require the full amount of the low end estimate –OR– half of the high end of the estimate, whichever amount is greater.
 Payment can be made with cash, by check, or with a credit card (Visa, MasterCard, American Express, Discover, CareCredit).